Home

 Tenants

-If you suspect the presence of CO, switch off the gas appliances in your home and call a CORGI registered installer.
+If you suspect the presence of CO, switch off the gas appliances in your home and call a registered installer.
 Visit your GP and request a blood test to measure the level of CO in your blood.

 REMEMBER by law your landlord is responsible for making sure that appliances they own in the property your are renting are maintained in good order and checked for safety at least every twelve months.
 They must also keep a record of the safety check and issue it to you, the tenant.
 If you live in, or are about to move into, rented accommodation, your landlord must provide you with a copy of the safety check record.
 If you own the appliance, you are responsible for its maintenance and safety checks.